Bachelor 3

 - Ask your study advisor or internship coordinator for advice on finding an internships and what you need to arrange.

-- Enroll in the blackboard course on internships of your study program.
+- Enroll in the Brightspace course on internships of your study program.

 - Take a look at job vacancies via the LU Job Portal.